Shourai/til/linux/visudo-nopasswd.md

 To allow certain commands to be run without password this following can be put in either the `sudoers` file or in a separate file in `/etc/sudoers.d/00_<username>`

+The `nopasswd` commands can be put in separate lines or separated by a comma.
+The last line is needed to allow other commands to run as sudo with password.

 ```
 <username> ALL=NOPASSWD: /usr/bin/pacman, /usr/bin/reboot, ...
+<username> ALL=NOPASSWD: /usr/bin/mount
+<username> ALL=NOPASSWD: /usr/bin/umount
+<username> ALL=(ALL:ALL) ALL
 ```

+> SUDOERS FILE FORMAT
+> ...
+>
+> When  multiple  entries  match  for a user, they are applied in order.
+> Where there are multiple matches, the last match is used (which is not necessarily the most specific match).

 ## askubuntu post